AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

    > Customer Satisfaction is one of the most important key factors on running a business successfully !

-  * " So, If you have any '_queries or issues_' regarding this appilcation usage, you can make a request to connect with us and we will respond to it ASAP "
+   " So, If you have any '_queries or issues_' regarding this appilcation usage, you can make a request to connect with us and we will respond to it ASAP "

+   The above is the objective of this module:

+  * (Like Bulk Orders, since I know the details of the User by their User ID) I am asking you directly and only about the Issue.

+  * You have to click either '_Issue with Ordering Pizza_' or '_Issue with Ordered Pizza_'

+   * Once you gave a connect request, we would be notified and we will call you in the _Shortest Time Possible_.